 How does the EU ensure that its member states keep their budgets in check?

 The 1992 Maastricht Treaty laid the foundation for coordination of the economic policies of the EU member states.
-The treaty sets out the efforts to establish an Economic and Monetary Union and a single currency.
-Under the treaty, countries are required to have annual budget deficits not exceeding 3% of Gross Domestic Product (GDP), and government debt not exceeding 60% of GDP.
+The treaty sets out measures to establish an Economic and Monetary Union and a single currency.
+Under the treaty, countries are required to have annual budget deficits not exceeding 3% of gross domestic product (GDP), and government debt not exceeding 60% of GDP.
 The treaty also provides for supervision of these requirements.

 Tightening of rules in 2011

-The financial and economic crisis has put this system under pressure.
-Consequently, rules have been tightened since 2011.
-The refined rules were included in the 2011 and 2013 six-pack and two-pack schemes, which, with the exception of the rule on penalties, apply to all EU member states.
-Possible penalties may be imposed on members of the euro area only.
+The financial and economic crisis has put the system under pressure.
+Consequently, rules have been tightened up since 2011.
+The stricter rules were included in the 2011 and 2013 six-pack and two-pack schemes, which, with the exception of the rule on penalties, apply to all EU member states.
+Penalties can be imposed on members of the euro area only.
 The six-pack scheme also marked the introduction of more stringent surveillance by means of the Macroeconomic Imbalance Procedure (MIP).
-The MIP is intended to promote, where necessary, structural reform in areas including employment, competitive positions, and the housing market.
+The MIP is intended to promote, where necessary, structural reforms in such areas as employment, competitiveness and the housing market.
 It constituted an addition to the (one-sided) attention given to public finances.

 To learn more about the stages of budget surveillance, see: